 If you suspect that a baby squirrel has been orphaned (sounds coming from a nest, lone baby, dead mom on road) contact a professional wildlife rehabilitator in your area.

 You can encourage squirrels to move along by considering the following information and tips.

 First, consider the time of year as babies may be in nests starting as early as February.
 The best time to address resident squirrel problems is before February or after September as the potential to separate a mother from its young is too high.
 If young are present please tolerate them until they are old enough to accompany the mother out.

 When you are 100% sure there are no babies, you can use mild harassment techniques that are not harmful to the squirrels.
 To start, ensure that all potential food sources are eliminated and determine their point-of-entry or if there are multiple points.
 Do-it-yourself exclusion techniques are humane and inexpensive, but may take a little patience:

-Place ammonia-soaked rags in a plastic container, tape-shut the lid and punch enough holes in the lid so the smell permeates.
+Place rags soaked with apple cider vinegar in a plastic container, tape-shut the lid and punch enough holes in the lid so the smell permeates.
 Place one or more containers in the nest or at the entry points if inside is not accessible.
-Refill the ammonia as needed every couple days if effect is not working.
+Refill the apple cider vinegar as needed every couple days if effect is not working.
 Seal entry points when assured squirrels have moved out.

 Install a one-way door to allow the squirrel to leave and patch opening once it is gone.